-The investment objective of the Fund is to provide investors with a total return, taking into account both capital and income returns, which reflects the return of the Bloomberg MSCI Euro Aggregate Sustainable and Green Bond SRI Index.
+The investment objective of the Fund is to seek to provide investors with a total return, taking into account both capital and income returns, which reflects the return of the ICE U.S. Treasury Inflation Linked Bond Index 0-5 Years.

-In order to achieve this investment objective, the investment policy of this Fund is to invest in a portfolio of fixed income securities that as far as possible and practicable consists of the component securities of the Bloomberg MSCI Euro Aggregate Sustainable and Green Bond SRI Index, this Fund's Benchmark Index.
+In order to achieve this investment objective, the investment policy of the Fund is to invest in a portfolio of US Treasury inflation-protected bonds that so far as possible and practicable consists of the component securities of the ICE U.S. Treasury Inflation Linked Bond Index 0-5 Years, this Fund's Benchmark Index.
 The Fund intends to use optimisation techniques in order to achieve a similar return to the Benchmark Index and it is therefore not expected that the Fund will hold each and every underlying constituent of the Benchmark Index at all times or hold them in the same proportion as their weightings in the Benchmark Index.
 The Fund may hold some securities which are not underlying constituents of the Benchmark Index where such securities provide similar performance (with matching risk profile) to certain securities that make up the Benchmark Index.
 However, from time to time the Fund may hold all constituents of the Benchmark Index.
-It is intended that the Fund's direct investments will only be in securities of issuers that comply with the index provider's socially responsible investment ("SRI") requirements and/or environmental, social and governance ("ESG") ratings.